streamr-dev/streamr-network-simulator-tools/README.md

 # streamr-network-simulator-tools
-An assortment of tools for simulating and analyzing Streamr Network from a theoretical / algorithmic perspective.
+An assortment of tools for analyzing Streamr Network from a graph theoretical / algorithmic perspective.

 ## Install